 Many of us have a lot on our plates.
-Besides our demanding jobs, there may be dishes to wash, children to feed and errands to run.
+Besides our demanding jobs, there may be dishes to wash, children to feed, and errands to run.
 If we have to do something outside of our normal routine, we often wonder how long it’ll take.
 For instance, if you need a new checking or savings account you may wonder, how long does it take to open a bank account?
-We’ll answer that question and explain what to do if a bank denies your request.
+The answer is going to depend on your bank and the method you use to open your account, but it can be anywhere from minutes to a couple of days.
+You may want to talk to a financial advisor first if you’re looking to save money for specific purposes.

 What to Do Before Opening a Bank Account

 There are several steps you’ll need to take before trying to open a bank account.
 For example, you’ll need to think about the kind of account you’ll need.
 Do you need another checking account or a savings account?
-There’s a difference between the two.
+The differences between the two could help you decide, depending on what your goals are.

-Many banks offer multiple accounts.
-That means you’ll need to weigh your options and think about the benefits and features that matter most to you.
+Many banks also offer multiple types of checking accounts.
+That means you’ll need to weigh your options and think about the benefits and features that matter most to you before pulling the trigger.

 If you find an account you like, you’ll need to dig deeper.
 Is there a minimum balance requirement?
 How much will the bank charge if you bounce a check or overdraw your account?
 What’s the protocol if there’s fraud or theft?
 Taking these kinds of factors into account is necessary if you’re trying to find an account that’s a good fit for you.